Harry Lambert (stylist)

-Harry Lambert (born 1987) is a British editorial and celebrity fashion stylist.
-He is best known for his work styling musician Harry Styles, actors Emma Corrin and Josh O'Connor and football player Dominic Calvert-Lewin.
+Harry Lambert (born 1987) is a British fashion stylist.
+He is best known for his work styling musician Harry Styles, actors Emma Corrin, Josh O'Connor and Eddie Redmayne and football player Dominic Calvert-Lewin.

 Early life and education

 Harry Lambert grew up in Norwich, England, the son of a policeman and a nurse.
 His obsession with style and clothing was sparked by a VHS tape of Madonna music videos that his mother used to show him on repeat as a child.
 Lambert's father was also a very flamboyant dresser.
 As a teenager, the Topman in Norwich denied him a job because they felt he "wasn't cool enough."
 He eventually became employed at the River Island Topman, and his earliest work as a stylist was decorating the mannequins there.
 He also dressed mannequins at his local charity shop.
-Lambert studied photography at the University for the Creative Arts in Kent.
-At the university, Lambert learned what a fashion stylist was for the first time.
+Lambert studied photography at the University for the Creative Arts in Kent, it was here that he discovered the profession of fashion stylist.

 In the summers while he was at university, Lambert was an intern for fashion magazines.
-As an intern at Vogue, he had the opportunity to work on shoots with photographers Tim Walker and Nick Knight, as well as fashion designer Lucinda Chambers and Cheryl Cole.
+As an intern at Vogue, he had the opportunity to work on shoots high profile industry professionals such as photographers Tim Walker and Nick Knight, fashion designer Lucinda Chambers and Popstar Cheryl Cole.